 - Small for gestational age infant.

-- Approximately 45% of cases of eclampsia occur after delivery, most by four days postpartum but occasionally they can be up to four weeks later.
+Approximately 45% of cases of eclampsia occur after delivery, most by four days postpartum but it can occur up to four weeks later.

 - Use a sitting or semi-reclining position so that the arm to be used is at the level of the heart.

-- Do not take the blood pressure in the upper arm with the woman on her side, as this will give falsely lower readings.
+- Do not take the BP in the upper arm with the woman on her side, as this will give falsely lower readings.

 Frequency of community monitoring

-- The National Institute for Health and Clinical Excellence (NICE) recommends that more frequent blood pressure measurements should be considered for pregnant women who have any of the risk factors for pre-eclampsia, and that the presence of significant hypertension and/or proteinuria should alert the healthcare professional to the need for increased surveillance.
+The National Institute for Health and Care Excellence (NICE) recommends that more frequent BP measurements and urine testing should be considered for pregnant women who have any of the risk factors for pre-eclampsia and that the presence of significant hypertension and/or proteinuria should alert the healthcare professional to the need for increased surveillance.

 - 24 to 32 weeks of gestation: minimum standard no more than a three-week interval between assessments, adjusted to individual needs and any changes during pregnancy.